catduckgnaf/springboard-dev/README.md

 # Features:

+## General VS Code Extensions and settings

+Have basic (and some non basic extensions) Such as "Live Server".
+We also have a .EditorConfig to make sure that UTF-8 is unabled, and End of Line is LF everywhere it supposed to be.

+Also, we have bash intergrated shell easily from VS Code.

 ## HTML  CSS  Javascript

-Here we have some basic templates for getting started with what I like to call the unholy trinity. (can you tell I don't like front end?)
+I plan to add some basic things there, but essentially its mostly just live server at the moment, and some minor settings to make your life easier.

 ## Python

-Every cool kids favorite langauge.
-Don't drive yourself crazy with venv and differnet machines and setting up envirements just for a 1 hour code exercise.
-Yes learning this is important, but you shouldn't need to spend 8 hours setting up a dev envirement for 2 hour code project Some fun extensions such as running doctests right inside VS code.
+python 3.7.17 by default!
+ipython 7.34.0 by default

 ## Flask

-I mean, its better then CSS and templates and Jinja are cool right?
-Even though Flask is on 3.0, springboard still uses 1.x.x.
-We keepin' it old skool here.
+blinker==1.4
+Click==7.0
+Flask==1.0.2
+Flask-DebugToolbar==0.10.1
+itsdangerous==1.1.0
+Jinja2==2.10
+MarkupSafe==1.1.0
+Werkzeug==0.14.1

-## Postgres
+## Database / SQL / Postgres

-I haven't added anything here but I will, maybe, someday, PR anyone?
+I am looking into building Postgres and SQL into one development container.
+I am looking to see if there is an easy way to do that without interfering with the current set up.
+This is next on the list.

-## Node
+## Node JS

 Hey, this is way better then outdated Jquery, thank you springboard! (beyond the sarcastic comment its a work in progress)

-## Extensions and settings
+## React

-Have basic (and some non basic extensions) Such as "Live Server".
-We also have a .EditorConfig to make sure that UTF-8 is unabled, and End of Line is LF everywhere it supposed to be.
+I have not gotten around to this yet, but if anyone wants to submit an issue, or a PR I will make it inclusive.

+## further todo:

+1. I plan to add more starter code for various language

+2. Prebuilt containers (so you don't need to wait as long to get set up)

+4. Fully working codespaces!

+5. Better documentation, maybe some testing. unless I get distract......OOOH A SQUIRREL

+# How can I help your awesome project?

+In addition to the notice below, please submit issues, or PRs with suggestions and things that are not working.
+Especially if Springboard updates coursework, or things are not working as expected. you can make an issue, or submit a PR.

 # Do I take donations?

-Absolutely, I am jewish. and who doesn't love a coupon?
-So if you found this page and you HAVEN'T yet signed up for springboard, if you use my referall link you will get a discount.
+o if you found this page and you HAVEN'T yet signed up for springboard, if you use my referall link you will get a discount.
 So basically it is like I am paying you!
 Better someone giving back to the community then some rando on reddit, (thats who got my referall code)
 100% of all money recieved will go to making sure I can pay github to host codespaces, and if there is extra I will donate it to some open source project that is worthy.